Large, Complex, and Realistic Safety Clothing and Helmet Detection: Dataset and Method: Proposed SFCHD Dataset

-Our dataset is divided into training set and testing set, and the ratio is 4:1.
-We have 12373 images in TCRSF dataset, including 9898 images in the training set, 2475 images in the testing set.
+\textit{Data Partitioning:} Our dataset is divided into training set and testing set, and the ratio is 4:1.
+We have 12,373 images in SFCHD dataset, including 9,898 images in the training set, 2,475 images in the testing set.
 The statistics of category distribution of training and testing set are also shown in Table~\ref{tab:distribution}.